nelsongutidev/nelsonguti.dev/README.md

-# Personal site made with Analog and DaisyUI (Tailwind UI lib)
+# Personal site made with Analog and DaisyUI

 This project is my personal site, which contains the code tips I create and my blog.